eengstrom/ansible-role-bootstrap/README.md

       roles:
         - eengstrom.bootstrap

-After bootstrap, the module will attempt to re-gather facts not yet in Ansible's brain per the variable `bootstrap_gather_facts`.
+After bootstrap, the module will attempt to re-gather facts not yet in Ansible's brain, per the variable `bootstrap_gather_facts`.

 ## SSH Host Key Caching